Tokyo Underground Sewage Facility

 This is an intended mechanic of the game, taught to you by Roboy and Garam.
 However you can also use it to jump to several levels of the Sewers with some precise angles.

-The most common application of this is to jump from the 2nd level of Sewers up to the central processor, and then boost from the processor to the 3rd level, without having to go through the normal transition passage.
+The most common application of this, found by Walle Liao in February 2009, is to jump from the 2nd level of Sewers up to the central processor, and then boost from the processor to the 3rd level, without having to go through the normal transition passage.

-There are also harder jumps from the 3rd level to the top level by jumping up and clinging to a high rail.
+There are also harder jumps from the ground level to the 1st level (requires the Kibo entrance to the open), and from the 3rd level to the top level by jumping up and clinging to a high rail.
 Characters with high grind stat will make this strat a lot easier.

 Boosted Handplant JumpDiscovered by suprix, January 2020